hscspring/backup-github-repo/README.md

 - Enter a description ,whatever you like.
 - Select scopes following the [help](https://developer.github.com/apps/building-oauth-apps/understanding-scopes-for-oauth-apps/), or simply you could select all of them.

+If you are backing up a public repo, you need not to deal with the `env.conf`.

 ```bash
 python backup.py [OPTIONS]